 November 8, 2017 – Shakespeare Theatre and Erkiletian Construction Corporation file a new Planned Unit Development that includes a zoning change with the Zoning Commission.

-October 30, 2017 – Two hundred twenty-nine neighbors sign a new petition objecting to a zoning change at 501 I Street SW.
+October 30, 2017 – Two hundred forty-two neighbors sign a new petition objecting to a zoning change at 501 I Street SW.

 September 11, 2017 – Erkiletian Construction Corporation offers a new designs they say are responsive to a community request for an additional pedestrian entrance.
 No one in the community seems to have made such a request.

 June 22, 2017 – Shakespeare Theatre and Erkiletian Construction Corporation show designs to those who attend a public meeting on the upcoming Planned Unit Development.
 A snap poll of the audience found the neighborhood opposed the new design by a margin of over 30 to 1.

 May 2, 2017 – Shakespeare Theatre and Erkiletian Construction Corporation give notice of its intention to file a revised zoning application by June 16, 2017.
 The application would seek to rezone the 501 Eye Street SW property to MU-4, which would permit a 50-foot tall building plus a penthouse.

 July 7, 2016 – Shakespeare Theatre and Erkiletian Construction Corporation withdraw their Planned Unit Development (PUD) for the 501 Eye Street SW site.

 June 30, 2016 – The DC Office of Planning recommends against the Zoning Commission setting down a hearing for the Shakespeare Theatre and Erkiletian Construction Corporation Planned Unit Development at 501 Eye Street SW.

 May 19, 2016 – Neighborhood community benefits meeting crumbles over Shakespeare Theatre’s refusal to listen to the community.